 Sit on a chair or floor for this one.
 Place your hands on your ribs, fingers in-front and thumbs behind.
 Round your back very slightly, guiding your shoulders forwards a little.
 Take a breath in and feel your ribs expand to the sides and back.
 As you exhale, allow them to ‘close’ again.
 Give this a go for 3-4 times then get back to normal breathing.
 This is best done for a maximum of 4 times, as it’s easy to get breathless!

 And that’s it!
 As usual, these things take time but the effects are so powerful.
 Learning how to breathe properly helps us to sleep, helps us to tackle stress and helps us to calm down when the anxiety kicks in.
 It’s free to practice, take a few moments and we all have the ability – how amazing is that?!
-We practice learning how to breathe properly all the time over in my Yoga LIVE group, so if you’re wanting a helping hand with your practice at home – join us now! 🙂
+We practice learning how to breathe properly all the time over in my Yoga LIVE group, so if you’re wanting more support with your breathing with a practice at home – join us now! 🙂